Ama-Dombawela/food-ordering-frontend/README.md

 # Food Ordering Frontend

 A Vite + React + TypeScript frontend for a full-featured online food ordering platform.
 It communicates with the Food Ordering Backend REST API and handles all client-side logic including JWT-based authentication, role-based route protection, and a complete customer flow covering food browsing, cart management, order placement, and order history.
-Admin users get access to dedicated dashboards for managing foods, categories, orders, and users
+Admin users get access to dedicated dashboards for managing foods, categories, orders, and users.

 ## Tech Stack